What is ALT – Alanine aminotransferase

 Why is ALT analyzed?

-The ALT value is often used together with other blood tests to diagnose and monitor liver diseases.
+The ALT value is often used together with other blood tests such as AST (aspartate aminotransferase), ALP (alkaline phosphate) and bilirubin to diagnose and monitor liver diseases.
+The ALT value is useful in early diagnosis when clinical findings are absent.
+Here are a couple of reasons to analyze ALT:

 What can an elevated value of ALT mean?